 As we have previously mentioned, this is one of the most expensive surveys that you can have undertaken on your home.
 The exact cost varies widely depending on the size, condition and location of the house, as larger homes and those in clearly poor conditions are likely to take longer to complete.
 Accessibility may also impact cost as the surveyor will need access to almost every area of the building and limited access can lead to extended time or specialist kit being required.

 We've put together the average cost of a Building Survey for a range of property prices.

 |Property Price||Avg.
 Cost of Building Survey|

 Data from Which

-A Building Survey can take from between 4 to 8 hours to complete depending on the size of the property, with the report being completed within 5 to 10 working days.
-The timing will vary depending on access and property size, so let's have a look at what goes into the timing of a Building Survey.
+A Building Survey can take anywhere between 4 to 8 hours to complete depending on the size of the property, with the report being completed within 5 to 10 working days.
+The timing will vary depending on access and the property size, so let's have a look at what goes into the timing of a Building Survey.